At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights your experience in safeguarding, inclusion, and behaviour leadership.
-Use specific examples that demonstrate your impact on vulnerable learners and your understanding of neurodiverse needs.
+Use specific examples that demonstrate your impact on vulnerable learners and your ability to lead initiatives in these areas.

-Highlight Relevant Qualifications: Clearly state your degree-level qualifications and any relevant certifications.
-Emphasise your experience as a DSL and your knowledge of safeguarding legislation, ensuring it stands out to the hiring team.
+Highlight Relevant Qualifications: Clearly state your degree-level qualifications and any relevant certifications, such as Qualified Teacher Status (QTS/QTLS).
+Emphasise your experience as a Designated Safeguarding Lead (DSL) and your work within specialist SEN settings.

 How to prepare for a job interview at Integrity Education Solutions Limited